“This post may contain affiliate links. Please read my disclosure for more info.

 Budgeting seems hard, and it might seem restricting.
 But really, it’s not.

 It’s just a tool to get a handle on things, so you’ll be able to make decisions on your lifestyle.
-Sometimes choices may not seem very consequential, but when you see their cost over a year, it’s eye opening.
-Seeing exactly where your money is going gives you an extra push to actually make decision about spending.
+Sometimes choices may not seem very consequential, but their cost over a year can be eye opening.
+Seeing exactly where your money is going will give you the push to change spending habits.

-So over the long term, making those decisions is gonna give you more freedom to do what you really want instead of just working to accumulate stuff.
+And over the long term, those habits will give you the freedom to do what you really want instead of working to pay bills.

 You don’t need a fancy budget, just a list of your spending areas in a way that you can duplicate every month.
 That’s how it’s gonna help, by comparing each month.